 Child psychiatrist Daniel J. Siegel, M.D., explains the extent to which our childhood experiences shape the way we parent, no matter how much we want to deny it does.
 Even for those who have had an wonderful childhood, they may still have unresolved issues preventing them from optimal parenting.

 Parenting from the inside Out uses neuroscience findings and attachment researches to help parents make sense of their life stories, and deal with day-to-day struggles in better ways.
-Age-appropriate strategies to everyday challenges and also shows you how “brain integration” can help children grow and thrive.
+It’s an essential guide with age-appropriate strategies to everyday challenges and also shows you how “brain integration” can help children grow and thrive.

 9. Peaceful Parent, Happy Kids